Haoming02/All-in-One-Stable-Diffusion-Guide/TipsTricks/README.md

 ## Default Values
 Inside your webui installation folder, there is a file called `ui-config.json`

-You can open it and edit the entries to change the default ui values, such as adding your starting prompts, setting your desired `Sampling method`, or increasing the max resolution limits.
+You can open it and edit the entries to change the default ui values, such as setting your desired `Sampling method` or increasing the max resolution limits.
 Save you a few clicks everytime you use the webui.

 <hr>

 ## HDR
-Some people found out that, the noise functions during training was flawed, causing Stable Diffusion to always generate image with average brightness of `0.5`.
+Some people found out that, the noise functions used during training was flawed, causing Stable Diffusion to always generate image with average brightness of `0.5`.
 *(**ie.** Even if you prompt for dark/night or bright/snow, the overall image still looks "grey" on average)*

 > [Technical Explanations](https://youtu.be/cVxQmbf3q7Q)